IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 </form>
 ```

-Seemingly this form looks okay, but there is a security vulnerability, after submitting a form using a get request the
+Seemingly this form looks okay, but there is a security vulnerability, after submitting a form using a GET request the
-browser stores the request url and all the input fields containing a name in it will be in the url and hence in
+browser stores the request URL and all the input fields containing a `name` in it will be in the url and hence in
 the users browser's history and url bar here is how it looks like:

 ![browser url bar](images/browser-url.png)

 Accordingly the url will the in users history:

 ![history url](images/history-url.png)

 If you have an access log here's what your server log will look like:

 ![server log](images/server-log.png)

 Given the vulnerabilities pointed above it's important for us developers to always use post requests for sensitive data,